 Adopting an existing VOIP service from the top PBX providers is a suitable solution for many companies.
 But it is not an easy job to find the right one.

-Providers are constantly trying to individually fit the needs of every customer.
-Finding the right solution for every use case might be almost impossible, keeping in mind the team size, required features and security issues.
+Providers are constantly trying to fit the needs of every customer individually.
+Finding the right solution for every use case might be almost impossible, considering the team size, required features, and security issues.

-Any business can develop and tailor their own in-house PBX applications using free PBX software.
+Any business can develop and tailor in-house PBX applications using free PBX software.
 The source code is available online and can be tailored for every specific scenario.

-Asterisk is “the father” of all open source PBX and VOIP solutions.
-It is the leading open-source telephony platform, with an enormous feature lists which only continues to grow.
+Asterisk is “the father” of all open-source PBX and VOIP solutions.
+It is the leading open-source telephony platform, with enormous feature lists that continue to grow.

 The Asterisk toolkit is used by a mass quantity of developers around the world.
 Many of the suppliers on this PBX list have either begun with or are based completely on the Asterisk project.

 It is packed with the standard PBX VOIP features.
 They consist of an automatic telephone, an interactive voice response menu, conference calling, and voicemail.